RCIC-UCI-Public/rcs3-docs/docs/source/installation/cloudadmin.rst

 A template settings file is in the :fname:`templates/aws-settings.yaml` and is the working configuration file that UCI uses.

+.. warning:: A number of one-time decisions made by the :silver:`cloudadmin` in terms of naming (e.g., institution
+             name, bucket postfix, and others) **CANNOT** be changed later.
+A large number of AWS services and names rely on static strings.
+For example you cannot change the name of a bucket once created.

 3.1.
 Set your Institution Name
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^